CLUSTERfoo/clusterfoo-dot-com/content/quick-guides/rails-cheatsheet.markdown

 ### Setting Up Environment

+#### Set Up Vagrant with Ubuntu VM

+(This can be skipped, just set up the same environment in your host machine).
+For more complete instructions on setting up Vagrant, visit their site, as their docs are extremely easy to follow.

+Rails uses port 3000 by default.
+This means that your `Vagrantfile` requires:

+    config.vm.network :forwarded_port, host: 4567, guest: 3000

+This will make your rails app available through [http://localhost:4567].

+Next, (if your vm is ubuntu), you'll need the following packages:

+    sudo apt-get install git vim libpq-dev libxslt-dev libxml2-dev \
+                         postgresql libsqlite3-dev

+You'll also need to install `nvm` (nodejs version manager) by following the instructions on the nvm github and run the latest version of nodejs.

+##### Set Up Postgres

+Finally, you'll need to actually set up postgres to work with your rails app.
+First, in your `config/database.yml`, you want the following settings:

+    development:
+      adapter: postgresql
+      encoding: unicode
+      database: database
+      host: localhost
+      pool: 5
+      username: username
+      password: password

+Next, you need to create the corresponding username and password on postgres:

+    $ sudo -u postgres psql

+Now, to set up user password:

+    postgres=# \password

+Next create user and password:

+    postgres=# create user username with password 'password';

+... and a database:

+    postgres=# create database database owner username;

+All done!
+Your (vm) environment is all set up.
+In a vm environment, I don't use gemsets (though you could), so if you did this on vagrant, you can skip the gemset instructions.

 #### Install RVM, Ruby, Bundler

 Install RVM through instructions on [rvm.io](http://rvm.io){: target="_blank" }.
+If you're using vagrant, remember to `vagrant ssh` into your vm for this.

 <!-- _. -->
 RVM now also eliminates the need to use `bundle exec` when used with bundler.